Michigan Malpractice Attorneys

 If we think your lawyer or healthcare provider might have made a mistake, and we think that mistake caused you an injury, then we will hire experts to make sure we are right.
 We will ask you to gather all of your records, and then we will send your records to the experts.

 It can take a long time for an expert review.
 If the experts are not supportive on both breach of the standard of care and causation, then the investigation ends.
-But if the medical experts believe your former doctor, nurse, other healthcare provider or lawyer made a mistake that caused your injury, then the case will continue.
+But in a medical malpractice case, if the medical experts believe your former doctor, nurse, or other healthcare provider made a mistake that caused your injury, then the case will continue.
+And if a legal expert agrees that your lawyer made a mistake that caused your damages, then your legal malpractice case will continue.

 3. Pre-suit settlement or litigation

 Lawsuits take a long time and cost a lot of money.
 So, we always try to settle your case without needing to file a lawsuit in Court.
-We write a demand letter in legal malpractice cases.
 In medical malpractice cases, the law requires us to serve a Notice of Intent and then wait 182 days before filing the lawsuit.
 Sometimes, we will send a demand letter before the Notice of Intent.
 Very few medical malpractice cases settle without filing a lawsuit.
-More legal malpractice cases do, though.

 If we can’t settle your case, we will file a lawsuit and begin litigation.
 You can read about the litigation process here.
 Special rules apply to Michigan medical malpractice and birth trauma lawsuits.